oghaleoghene/airbnb-clone-project/README.md

 - **Project Manager / Scrum Master**: Coordinates the team, manages timelines, tracks tasks, and ensures the project stays aligned with goals.
 - **QA Engineer (Tester)**: Tests the system for bugs, ensures features work as expected, and validates security and performance.

+## Technology Stack

+The Airbnb Clone Project leverages modern tools and frameworks to build a scalable, secure, and efficient platform:

+- **Django**: A powerful Python web framework used for building the backend, managing business logic, and creating APIs.
+- **MySQL**: A relational database system used to store structured data such as users, properties, bookings, and payments.
+- **GraphQL**: Provides a flexible and efficient way for the frontend (or other services) to query only the data it needs from the backend.
+- **Docker**: (Optional) Used for containerization, ensuring consistent environments across development, testing, and production.
+- **GitHub Actions**: (Optional) Automates CI/CD pipelines, enabling testing and deployment workflows with every code push.